demasy/Oracle-FNDLOAD-Loader/README.md

   * Web ADI (Application Desktop Integrator)

 ### Alerts & Monitoring Entities
+These entities are utilized for automated alerts and notifications within the system.
   * Alerts

 ### Forms Customization & Personalization Entities
+These entities are focused on enhancing the user interface of Oracle Forms to improve the overall user experience.
   * Forms Personalizations

 <br>